 Database Quick Start (Based on Laravel Database Component)

-webman/database is developed based on illuminate/database and includes a connection pool feature, supporting both coroutine and non-coroutine environments.
-Its usage is the same as Laravel.
+webman/database is built on illuminate/database and adds connection pooling support for both coroutine and non-coroutine environments.
+The API is the same as Laravel.

 Database Installation